-- o the symbol ALLOW, which indicates that the application has been explicitly allowed on the associated interface, or - o the symbol DROP, which indicates that the application has been explicitly disallowed on the associated interface.
+- o a list of AGIDs that authorize the corresponding application, or - o the symbol ALLOW, which indicates that the application has been explicitly allowed on the associated interface, or - o the symbol DROP, which indicates that the application has been explicitly disallowed on the associated interface.

 In this model, finer grained authorizations are impossible.
-For example, it is impossible to authorize VoIP traversal of a Firewall while still disallowing telnet across the firewall.
+For example, it is impossible to authorize VoIP traversal of a firewall while still disallowing telnet across the firewall.
 The model can be expanded to accommodate finer grained authorizations, but this issue is not considered further in this draft.
 Sensitive applications, such as firewall pinholing, must provide their own authentication and authorization.

-13.3 Cryptography
+13.3.
+Cryptography

 Authenticated NLS-TL uses a single cryptographic function: a pseudorandom function that accepts arbitrary-length inputs and produces fixed-length outputs.
 This function is used as a message authentication code (MAC).
-[Note: in the future, it might be used as a key derivation function (KDF).]